Welcome to 6C’s Class Page!

 Your Teaching Assistant in Year 6 is Mrs McGregor

-Our learning in the Autumn Term
+Our learning in the Spring Term

 All children have been given a school water bottle.
 This needs to be brought to school each day having been washed and re filled with fresh water from home.
 Children will be reminded at the end of the day to bring home their lunch bag and water bottle to be washed ready for the next day.
 We have turned off our water filter system so children will not be able to fill up their water bottle in the usual way.
 All classes have access to drinking water throughout the day should the children require extra water.